PROFESSIONAL AND RESEARCH PHILOSOPHY

 Theoretical Foundation

-My work is anchored in heritage interpretation, inclusive perspectives in architecture and pedagogy, and values-based conservation.
-I conceive historic buildings not as inert relics but as intricate cultural manuscripts.
-I believe this fabric is complexly inscribed with the social, historical, and material narratives of their communities.
-Grounded in rigorous academic training in architecture (B.Arch.) and heritage interpretation (Master’s), my work interrogates the reductionist practices prevalent in Bangladeshi conservation.
-Instead of rendering heritage sites as static repositories, I advocate for an approach that foregrounds their original functional logics and embedded narratives, transforming them into platforms for renewed cultural discourse.
+My work is grounded in critical heritage interpretation, inclusive approaches in architecture and pedagogy, and values-based conservation.
+I conceptualize historic buildings not as inert relics, but as culturally inscribed environments embedded with layered social, political, and material narratives produced through use, memory, and power.
+Trained formally in architecture and heritage interpretation, my research interrogates fabric-centric and technocratic conservation practices prevalent in South Asia.
+Instead of treating heritage sites as static repositories, I advance an interpretive approach that foregrounds original functional logics, contested histories, and embedded community narratives, reframing heritage environments as platforms for renewed cultural discourse and ethical meaning-making.